progit/progit/en/07-customizing-git/01-chapter7.markdown

 #### help.autocorrect ####

 This option is available only in Git 1.6.1 and later.
-If you mistype a command in Git 1.6, it shows you something like this:
+If you mistype a command in Git, it shows you something like this:

 	$ git com
 	git: 'com' is not a git-command.
 See 'git --help'.